 Below is a glimpse of the colorful spirit you will find in Medan’s city center:

 1 | The Maimoon Palace

 Built by Sultan Ma’mun Al Rashid Perkasa Alamsyah in 1887-1891, the palace has a total of 30 rooms on its 2,772 sqm land.
-However, only one main room is open for public, which is the throne room.
+However, only one main room is open to the public, which is the throne room.
 Its architectural style is a cultural-mix of Malay, Islamic and Moghal heritage.
-While its interior design takes a more Spanish-Italian ambience.
+While its interior design takes a more Spanish-Italian ambiance.
 Take pictures of yourself wearing traditional royal Malay Deli costume or sit on the throne of the Sultan and His Queen.
-The Royal collection of jewelry, antiques and gifts presented by other countries’ royal leaders are also on display here.
+The Royal collection of jewelry, antiques, and gifts presented by other countries’ royal leaders are also on display here.

 Address: Jl.
 Brigjen Katamso, Medan

 This grand mosque is located on a busy street in Medan.
 The mosque was built in 1906-1909, during the reign of Sultan Ma’mun Al Rasyid Perkasa Alam of the Deli Sultanate.
 Surrounded by an extensive garden, the architectural style of the main building is a combination of Middle Eastern, Moghal and Spanish influence.
 It is built in octagonal shape and has four wings to its south, east, north, and west.
 The mosque was built based on the strictest orders given by the Sultan: that it should be grander than his own grand palace – the Maimoon Palace.
 An elegant structure with intricate details on the exterior and interior design, this is surely a place you need to visit.

 3 | Tjong A Fie Mansion